paulghaddad/baby_site/src/pages/activities/index.md

 Take a few washcloths (ideally they’re cloths of different colors) and hide three or four balls, one under each cloth.
 Station them out of reach for baby to encourage him to move (or slither) to them.
 He’ll delight in pulling off the cloths and finding the wooden balls.

 You can also use measuring cups to hide the wooden balls.
-My son loved this!
+Hayden loved this!

 **Suggested Items**: